Foot and Ankle Problems Our Podiatrist Northwest Indiana Office Treats

 As foot doctors, we do not treat knee, hip or back problems.
 But, if your feet are affecting how your body is aligned, contributing to causing the pain in your knees, hips, back or elsewhere, we can address your foot issues.
 Often, flat feet (or even high arched feet) can throw off the alignment of your body, contributing to pain in your knees, hips, or back.
 Dr. Nirenberg first became interested in becoming a podiatrist when his father’s knee pain was alleviated by wearing custom-made orthotics (arch supports).
 Our doctors are big believers in the power of custom-made orthotics to help you walk better and feel better.

-Spurs are protrusions of bone that form on your feet.
-Most people think of spurs as occurring on the bottom of heels, but spurs can be just about anywhere on the foot.
+Bone spurs are protrusions of bone that form on your feet.
+Most people think of bone spurs as occurring on the bottom of heels, called a heel spur, but spurs can be just about anywhere on the foot.
 They are usually associated with a muscle or ligament, and often are painful.
 We have numerous techniques to treat spurs.
 Bone spurs can also be found with Achilles tendon pain and an Achilles tendon tear.
 Heel spur pain can be related to plantar fasciitis or other heel pain problems.
 To read more about heel pain and plantar fasciitis click here.

 Many people have tired, achy feet or ankles and believe these foot problems are due to growing older.
 Although aging may contribute to tired, achy feet, often other causes contribute to feet and ankles becoming tired, achy or outright sore.
 Our Northwest Indiana foot doctor office podiatrists will start by examining your feet and by identifying the underlying problem or problems.
 Your feet will soon be on their way to feeling strong and pain free.

-Pump bumps are growths of bone that form at the back of your heel or heels.
-They can protrude from the back of your heels and cause pain when trying to wear shoes or walk.
+A pump bump is a painful growth of bone that forms at the back of your heel or heels.
+They can protrude from the back of your heels and cause heel pain when trying to wear shoes or walk.
 These can be associated with Achilles tendon pain or an Achilles tendon rupture or an Achilles tendon thickening (Achilles tendinitis) or an Achilles tendon tear.
 These Achilles tendon issues cause Achilles tendon pain and may cause calf pain.
 (Though, calf pain may also be a sign of a blood clot which can be life threatening.)
 If you have heel pain at the back of your heel (pain at the back of the heel) you may be starting to get a pump bump.
 We treat these with a simple brace, injection or out-patient surgery.

 People with high arches often have more foot problems.
 High arches cause the force of us walking to be directed onto a smaller area—just our heel and ball of our foot.
 The result is often heel pain, forefoot pain and problems, and even ankle pain.

 A bursa is a tiny bag of fluid found at various places throughout our body.
-In the foot bursitis can occur in several places, particular you can have bursitis of the back of the heel and the bottom of the heel.
+In the foot bursitis can occur in several places, particular you can have bursitis of the back of the heel and bursitis of the bottom of the heel.
 When these bursa become sore and inflamed, it is called bursitis.
 Bursitis of the heel is painful and people often find themselves limping.